sib-swiss/RNAseq-introduction-training/docs/days/DE.md

-## Additionnal : importing counts from salmon with `tximport`
+## Additional : importing counts from salmon with `tximport`

-The `tximport` R  packages offers a fairly simple sets of function in order to be able to use the **transcript-level** expression quantifications of salmon or kallisto in a differential **gene** expression analysis.
+The `tximport` R packages offers a fairly simple set of functions to get **transcript-level** expression quantification from salmon or kallisto into a differential **gene** expression analysis.

-**Task :** import salmon transcript-level quantification in R in order to perform a DE analysis on it using either edgeR or DESeq2
+**Task :** import salmon transcript-level quantification in R in order to perform a DE analysis on it using either edgeR or DESeq2.
 **Additional:** compare the results with the ones obtained from STAR-aligned reads.

  * The [tximport vignette](https://bioconductor.org/packages/release/bioc/vignettes/tximport/inst/doc/tximport.html) is a very good guide for this task.